blocklet/media-kit/.aigne/doc-smith/docs/guides-handling-uploads.md

 }
 ```

 By implementing both callbacks, you create a robust upload pipeline that seamlessly connects user actions in the browser with your server-side business logic.
-To learn how to handle files from external sources like Unsplash, proceed to the next guide.

 <x-card data-title="Integrating Remote Sources (Companion)" data-icon="lucide:link" data-href="/guides/remote-sources">
 Learn how to set up the Companion middleware to allow users to import files from direct URLs and other services.
 </x-card>